sithid/codeyou-devops-with-aws-final-project-saleor-full/README.md

 1. Fork this repo.

-2. Ensure you have the Dockerfiles written that are outlined in the [Instructions to Deploy](Docs/Instructions-To-Deploy.md).
+2. Ensure you have the Dockerfiles written that are outlined in the [Instructions to Write API Dockerfile](./Docs/Instructions-To-Write-API-Dockerfile.md) and [Instructions to Write Dashboard Dockerfile](./Docs/Instructions-To-Write-Dashboard-Dockerfile.md).

-3. Build and start the Saleor platform by following the deployment steps in [Instructions to Deploy](Docs/Instructions-To-Deploy.md).
+3. Build and start the Saleor platform by following the deployment steps in [Instructions to Deploy](./Docs/Instructions-To-Deploy-Compose.md).

 4. Access the application:
    - **API**: [http://localhost:8000](http://localhost:8000)